chrisfarnham/seefarblog/_sections/POTA_with_Friends_2025.md

 ## 5 watts and a Rybakov contact Japan

-Later, Adam and Mike showed up - we decided to set up another station using [my Rybakov antenna]({% link _sections/Rybakov_Antenna.md %}).
+Later, when Adam showed up, we decided to set up another station using [my Rybakov antenna]({% link _sections/Rybakov_Antenna.md %}).
 The plan was to use my Xeigu G90, but I cleaned out my field kit the night before and left my power cable at home!
 Luckily I had my KH1 with me and that has a tuner appropriate for the Rybakov, a non-resonant antenna.

+We set up a vertical antenna, with a vertical polarity, to minimize interference bewtween our station and Michelle's wire dipole antenna.

 Adam took this photo of me operating the station shortly after connecting my KH1.
-I made a few contacts.

 ![](farnham_field_delaney.jpg)

-Then Adam took over the station to activate the park himself; his 10th contact was with Japan!
+I made a few contacts then Adam took over the station to activate the park himself.
+Adam's 10th contact was with Japan!

 > A QSO between Massachusetts and Japan with a 5 watt transceiver is insane!